jackbayliss/laravel-model-connections/README.md

 ```

 There's no first-party way to set specific models to only read.
 This package gives you control over read and write connections per model without touching your connection config.
+This is extremely useful if you know certain models can be deferred to a replica, and certain models are required instantly.

 ## Supports
 - Laravel 12